unfunk/Ghost.py/README.rst

 - Sopport for selective download `Example <https://github.com/carrerasrodrigo/Ghost.py/wiki/Example---Selective-Download>`_
 - Support for cache `Example <https://github.com/carrerasrodrigo/Ghost.py/wiki/Example---Cache>`_
 - Added new method to switch beetween frames.
-- Added the option to capture an image from the webpage an save it into a PDF file.
+- Added the option to capture an image from the webpage and save it into a PDF file `Example <https://github.com/carrerasrodrigo/Ghost.py/wiki/Examples---Useful-Examples>`_
 - Added support for connection via proxy
-- Added a "download" method that save the webpage content into a file.
+- Added a "download" method that save the webpage content into a file `Example <https://github.com/carrerasrodrigo/Ghost.py/wiki/Examples---Useful-Examples>`_